IYASHI 癒し

 The Heart of IYASHI

-The beating heart of IYASHI rests upon our values of connection, joyful following,
+The beating heart of IYASHI rests upon our 7 core values of connection, joyful following, beauty, creativity, the spirit of adventure and compassionate love.

 繋がり